 With the ability to recover files following hard drive damage, lost partitions, virus attacks, and more, it can recover more than 1,000 different file types, so whatever you’ve lost, it stands a good chance of getting it back.

 If you’re only looking to recover a small amount of data or want to try it out before committing to a paid option, give the free version a try.
-The Pro version will set you back $70, but it gives you unlimited data recovering and free technical support for life, as well as upgrades to new versions of the software as its released.
+The Pro version will set you back $150, but it gives you unlimited data recovering and free technical support for life, as well as upgrades to new versions of the software as it’s released.

-Data Rescue 5 continues to improve on the already excellent Data Rescue service, a perfect option for at-home Windows 10 and MacOS users with a lot of data to recover.
+Data Rescue 6 continues to improve on the already excellent Data Rescue service, a perfect option for at-home Windows 10 and MacOS users with much data to recover.

 The software provides a very intuitive interface with several basic options: Scan a drive to recover files, review a preview scan to make sure you got everything, and manage your drives to help save the data.
 The software also includes a handy file preview option so you can make sure the file is the right one — or is in a readable state — before you download.
 You have the option to get email notifications about when a scan is complete, too.

-Data Rescue 5 is ideal for those who may not be sure where to begin.
+Data Rescue 6 is ideal for those who may not be sure where to begin.
 More experienced users will appreciate advanced search options and Time Machine compatibility.
-You can get a free demo to test the software on a minor recovery, but the full license costs $99.
+You can get a free demo to test the software on a minor recovery, but the standard license starts at $19 per year while the full license costs a whopping $428 per year.

 KLDiscovery is a company that offers a professional data recovery service, so that should act as a real testament to the effectiveness of its Ontrack data recovery software.